ig3/srf/README.md

 ## Cons

 * Very much alpha code - just an experiment at this point
-* No configuration interface, not even a configuration file - edit the code
+* Very little for configuration - need to edit the code for most changes
 * No reports - just rudimentary stats to the browser or server console
 * No deck import
+* No decks, tags or flags - just one pool of cards
 * Not well tested
 * No support for cloze cards